FAQs

 What is Uni-Assist?

-If you went to school or have studied outside Germany, you must not only apply to Cologne Game Lab through the form on our website, but also submit a couple of documents to the Uni-Assist service in Berlin.
-Uni-Assist verifies the validity of your secondary school leaving certificate and university degree (if applicable) in Germany.
+Suppose you attended school or pursued studies outside Germany.
+In that case, it is imperative to complete the application form on our website and submit a set of documents to the Uni-Assist service in Berlin.
+Uni-Assist is responsible for validating the authenticity of your secondary school leaving certificate and, if applicable, your university degree in Germany.

 For more detailed information visit the following websites: